Generic Name: paliperidone (oral) (PAL ee PER i DONE)

 Overdose symptoms may include severe drowsiness, fast heartbeats, and fainting.

 What should I avoid while taking Invega?

-While you are taking Invega, you may be more sensitive to temperature extremes such as very hot or cold conditions.
-Avoid getting too cold, or becoming overheated or dehydrated.
+While you are taking Invega, you may be more sensitive to heat.
+Avoid getting too hot, or becoming overheated or dehydrated.
 Drink plenty of fluids, especially in hot weather and during exercise.
-It is easier to become dangerously overheated and dehydrated while you are taking this medicine.
-Invega may impair your thinking or reactions.
-Be careful if you drive or do anything that requires you to be alert.
-Drinking alcohol can increase certain side effects of Invega.
+It is easier to become dangerously overheated and dehydrated while you are taking paliperidone.

 Invega side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Invega: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
-Stop using Invega and call your doctor at once if you have a serious side effect such as:
+Get emergency medical help if you have signs of an allergic reaction to Invega: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 changes in menstrual periods;